-A typical display description of a smartphone will contain the following information:
+Typical display description of a smartphone will contain the following information.
+Let’s check out all the types of smartphone display and touchscreen:

 - Display type